Indrikoterio/Suiron.jl/README.md

 ... at the top of your file.

-It's also helpful to define a prefix, such as 'sr'.
+It is useful to define the module name 'Suiron' to something shorter, such as 'sr'.

 ```
 const sr = Suiron

+pron = sr.Atom("pronoun")
-a = sr.Atom("")
+verb = sr.Atom("verb")
 ```

-The program [ParseDemo.jl](demo/ParseDemo.jl) demonstrates how to set up a knowledge base and make queries.
+The program [ParseDemo.jl](demo/ParseDemo.jl) demonstrates how to set up a knowledgebase and make queries.
 If you intend to incorporate Suiron into your own project, this is a good reference.
 There are detailed comments in the header.

 To run ParseDemo, move to the demo folder and execute the batch file 'run'.